Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 It permanently altered the course of my life - I have been obsessed with radioactivity ever since.

 The ability to detect/see radioactive particles feels like a superpower.
-I’ve already built a geiger counter and a cloud chamber, what’s left?
+I had already built a geiger counter and a cloud chamber, what was left?

 A lot.